 Mager’s Analyzing Performance Problems

-Mager’s book outlines a simple and orderly method you can use to determine the cause of a performance problem at work and find the best solution(s) for that problem.
+The book by Mager and Pipe outlines a simple and orderly method you can use to determine the cause of a performance problem at work and find the best solution(s) for that problem.

 We’ve described that method in more detail in our Closing Skill Gaps article, so click that link you just passed by if you want to read about the method in depth.
 But read on for a more superficial understanding.

-In short, Mager’s method helps you answer the following questions about a perceived performance problem at work:
+In short, the method helps you answer the following questions about a perceived performance problem at work:

 - Is it really important?